nebojisa/projectJBA/README.md

 # projectJBA
-A starter project for JQuery, Bootstrap, Angular project
+A starter project with JQuery, Bootstrap and Angular